kfoozminus/cheatsheets/go.md

 - if you want to run 1000 request by creating thread - each one takes 1MB - so total 1GB (like Apache server)

+var _ I = &T{}  //checks if type T implements I, if not, it will be caught in compile time

 TODO: go get

 GC: https://blog.twitch.tv/gos-march-to-low-latency-gc-a6fa96f06eb7